adesun2k/AllMovies/README.md

     },
     ...
     ],"totalResults":"490","Response":"True"
-    }

-    AND NOT EXACTLY IN THIS FORMAT THAT YOU HAVE {"Title":"Batman", "Year":"1989",
+    } AND NOT EXACTLY IN THIS FORMAT {"Title":"Batman", "Year":"1989",
     "Rated":"PG-13",
     "Released":"23 Jun 1989",